Baxter Q-operator from quantum K-theory: Representation theory of , spin chains and Baxter Q-operator

 There are two direct consequences of the Theorem we proved.
-One is known as the {\it quantum Wronskian relation} between $Q^f_{\pm}(x)$-operators, illustrating that they are not independent.
-The second, known as Baxter TQ-relation, expresses the dependence of $T^f_1$ on $Q^f_{\pm}$- operators. \begin{Prop} The following relations hold:
+One is known as the {\it quantum Wronskian relation} between $Q_{\pm}(x)$-operators, illustrating that they are not independent.
+The second, known as the Baxter TQ-relation, expresses the dependence of $T_1$ on $Q_{\pm}$- operators (see e.g. \cite{blz}). \begin{Proposition} Given $Q_{\pm}$, $T_1$-operators acting in certain finite-dimensional representation $V$, the following relations forhold:

-\end{Prop} \begin{proof} To prove the first relation it is enough to use the statement of the Theorem in the case of $n=0$ and use the fact that $T_0(x)=1$.
+\end{Proposition} \begin{proof} To prove the first relation it is enough to use the statement of the Theorem in the case of $n=0$ and use the fact that $T_0(x)=1$.
 The second follows from the Theorem above, when $n=1$, and the application of the Wronskian relation. \end{proof}